Heatblur-Simulations/f-4e-manual/src/cockpit/wso/right_console/center_section.md

 ### Release Advance Control

-Used to advance the release signal given from the [WRCS](../../../systems/weapon_systems/wrcs.md) to the fire control system relative to the WRCS target point, in any duration from 0 to 999 milliseconds.
+A three position drum roller window (5) with matching analog knob used to advance the release signal given from the [WRCS](../../../systems/weapon_systems/wrcs.md) to the fire control system relative to the WRCS target point, in any duration from 0 to 999 milliseconds.
 Also functions in conjunction with [ARBCS/LABS](../../../systems/weapon_systems/arbcs.md) programmed release timing.